pyridine/LAWRENTIAN/README.md

 * Organize the newspaper archives and add issues to it
 * Assign writers/photographers to articles

 And more.
-The system's goal is to provide a single interface through which every manager, editor, administrator, and content creator can collaborate over a central database towards the goal of publishing a new issues every week.
+The system's goal is to provide a single interface through which every manager, editor, administrator, and content creator can collaborate over a central database towards the goal of publishing a new issue every week.

 ## Libraries